lyuusibm/pattern-sap-on-powervs/reference-architecture-sap-on-powervs.md

 {: toc-content-type="reference-architecture"}
 {: toc-version="1.0"}

+The primary region supports Production workloads on Power Virtual Server.
+The secondary region supports nonproduction and disaster recovery workloads should the customer have DR requirements.
+The components deployed to the Edge VPC provide security functions and resource isolation to the IBM Cloud workloads.

 Figure 1 illustrates a high level architecture for a single-zone, multi-region deployment on IBM Cloud Power Virtual Server.

 ## Architecture Diagram